ev3dev/ev3dev.github.io/docs/programming-languages.md

 <https://github.com/rhempel/ev3dev-lang-python>

 Python is a high-level, general-purpose, interpreted scripting language.
-It is great for beginners, while also powerful for experienced coders.If you are new to programming and unsure which language to choose, Python is a great choice!
+It is great for beginners, while also powerful for experienced coders.
+If you are new to programming and unsure which language to choose, Python is a great choice!

 If you are just starting programming ev3dev, take a look at